Semrush helps you:

 This rule would tell Googlebot not to index the image folder of your website.

-You can also use an asterisk (*) to speak to any and all bots that stop by your website.
+You can also use an asterisk (*) to address any search engine bots that stop by your website.

 Here’s an example: